cbor-wg/cbor-oid/draft-ietf-cbor-tags-oid.md

-representation of an object identifier: A concatenation of zero or more SDNV values, where each SDNV value is a sequence of one or more bytes that all have their most significant bit set, except for the last byte, where it must be unset; the first byte of each SDNV cannot be 0x80 (which would be a leading zero in SDNV's base-128 arithmetic).
+representation of an object identifier: A concatenation of zero or more SDNV values, where each SDNV value is a sequence of one or more bytes that all have their most significant bit set, except for the last byte, where it is unset.
+Also, the first byte of each SDNV cannot be a leading zero in SDNV's base-128 arithmetic, so it cannot take the value 0x80 (bullet (c) in Section 8.1.2.4.2 of {{X.690}}).

 In other words:

-* its first byte, and any byte that follows a byte that has the most significant bit unset, MUST NOT be 0x80 (this requirement requires expressing the integer values in their shortest form, with no leading zeroes)
+* the byte string's first byte, and any byte that follows a byte that has the most significant bit unset, MUST NOT be 0x80 (this requirement requires expressing the integer values in their shortest form, with no leading zeroes)
-* its last byte MUST NOT have the most significant bit set (this requirement excludes an incomplete final integer value)
+* the byte string's last byte MUST NOT have the most significant bit set (this requirement excludes an incomplete final integer value)

 If either of these invalid conditions are encountered, the tag is